AmanTrivedi1/anothertodo/README.md

 I was just bored, so I threw this together.
 Planning to turn it into a full-blown web app called AnotherTodo someday.
-Funny thing is, I saw Magix UI has the exact same template, and they’re charging $49 for it.
+Funny thing is, I saw Magic UI has the exact same template, and they’re charging $49 for it.
 You can get it here for free, though—all you gotta do is drop a star.

 You're welcome.